The Corporate Governance Review: France

 Delegation of board responsibilities

-Decisions taken by the board of directors are collective decisions and cannot be delegated to one or more specific directors or to third parties.
+Decisions made by the board of directors are collective decisions and cannot be delegated to one or more specific directors or to third parties.

 The chair organises the work of the board of directors and chairs the meetings.
 He or she also ensures that the different decision-making bodies of the company operate properly.
 Although it is not expressly specified as being one of his or her responsibilities, the chair can communicate directly with shareholders but will remain bound by an absolute duty of confidentiality and is thus prohibited from disclosing privileged information.

-As from 2020, the total amount of attendance fees and its allocation among the directors will be subject to the say on pay procedure.
-In accordance with the duty of care imposed on board members, which requires assiduity and involvement, such fees usually include a variable portion that depends on attendance at board meetings and, as the case may be, committee meetings.
+The amount of attendance fees and its allocation between the directors is subject to the say-on-pay procedure.
+These fees usually include a variable portion that depends on attendance at board meetings.

 Executives' remuneration generally includes fixed and variable components, and stock options or performance shares, or both.
-The AFEP-MEDEF Code provides that variable remuneration must be capped at a specific percentage of the fixed part, and that the non-executive chair of the board should not receive any variable remuneration, stock options or performance shares.14 The board must ensure that executives' compensation aims to improve the medium and long-term performance and competitiveness of the company, in particular by incorporating one or more criteria related to social and environmental responsibility.15
+The AFEP-MEDEF Code provides that variable remuneration must be capped at a specific percentage of the fixed part, and that the non-executive chair of the board should not receive any variable remuneration, stock options or performance shares.18

-Through the ex ante vote, shareholders are required to approve the compensation policy, namely the elements, principles and criteria for setting, allocating and granting the fixed, variable and exceptional components of the total compensation and benefits of any kind attributable to corporate officers (including any termination or non compete indemnity).17 In addition, the law provides for a binding ex post vote on the remuneration paid or granted to each corporate officer during the past fiscal year or in connection thereto (binding say-on-pay).18 Payment of variable or exceptional compensation is subject to the approval by the shareholders' meeting, and no payment may take place if shareholders did not approve the relevant resolution.
-In addition, board members are now prevented from receiving their attendance fees in case a negative vote is issued by the shareholders.
+Through the ex ante vote, shareholders are required to approve the compensation policy (principles and criteria of the fixed, variable and exceptional components of the total compensation and any termination or non-compete indemnity).20 In addition, the law provides for a binding ex post vote of the shareholders' meeting on the remuneration paid or granted to each corporate officer during the past fiscal year or in connection thereto (binding say on pay)21 and no payment (including termination fee, non-compete or top-hat pensions) may take place if shareholders did not approve the relevant resolution.
+In addition, board members are prevented from receiving their attendance fees if a negative vote is made by the shareholders.

-The AFEP-MEDEF Code recommends capping termination fees at a maximum of two years' annual fixed and variable compensation, taking into account the non-compete compensation and any potential severance payment due as a result of the termination of the employment agreement, if any.19
+The AFEP-MEDEF Code recommends capping termination fees at a maximum of two years' annual fixed and variable compensation.22

-An audit committee is compulsory in listed companies, the powers of which have been reinforced since the European reform of audit quality.
-The AFEP-MEDEF Code also recommends the creation of a remuneration committee (headed by an independent director, and with one member being an employee representative)22 and a nomination committee (the two may be combined).
-Members of committees should be non-executives, and a majority of such members should be independent (two-thirds in an audit committee, which must include a member with accounting and finance skills).
-Most companies also have other specialised committees dedicated to strategy, internal control, CSR, ethics, science and technology, and risks.
+An audit committee is compulsory in listed companies, and its powers have been reinforced since the European reform of audit quality.
+Members of the committee should be non-executive directors, and a majority of members should be independent (two-thirds in an audit committee, which must be composed of members with accounting and finance skills).23 The AFEP-MEDEF Code also recommends the creation of a remuneration committee (headed by an independent director, and with one member being an employee representative)24 and a nomination committee25 (the two may be combined).
+Most companies also have other specialist committees dedicated to strategy or other specific matters.
+Especially, in 2021, almost two-thirds of SBF 120 companies had a committee in charge of CSR matters (compared with 25 per cent in 2015).

 Role and involvement of outside directors

 The AFEP-MEDEF Code emphasises the importance of having a significant proportion of outside directors (or independent directors) on the board to improve the quality of proceedings.
-Outside directors have the same rights as other directors, but they are encouraged to play an active role and protect themselves against possible liability.
+Outside directors have the same rights as other directors.

 Legal duties and best practice